SkygearIO/skygear-doc/content/intro/architecture.md

 #### Flexible Schema, protection at production

 Even it is SQL, you are not required to defined the schema before writing your code.
-Skygear automaticaly create the schema you need during development.
+Skygear Server automaticaly create the schema you need during development.
 This feature allow you to refine the schema during development.
 Resulting a similiar usage experience like develope with mongodb, get things done quickly.
 You can also check and modify the development schema as needed at Skygear dashboard.

-At the first time of your deployment, Skygear will copied the schema developed during development to production database.
+At the first time of your deployment, Skygear Server will copied the schema developed during development to production database.
 Once the schema is copied, schema will not able to change.